 Film Victoria introduced three new screen business programs in July 2016 which support Victorian screen companies to review their business strategies and set clear goals and objectives for future growth:

-- Planning for Growth: provides funding to film, television and games companies of up to $10,000 to undertake a strategic review of their business and develop strategies for growth.
-Eleven companies received funding through this program.
+- Planning for Growth, enabled eleven film, television and games companies to undertake a strategic review of their business and develop strategies for growth, with funding of up to $10,000 provided.

 Renewed funding to support Victoria's screen businesses and practitioners, including:

 - for the production of high quality, diverse and engaging film, television and online content for Australian and international audiences